 where $p$ is the pressure, which here satisfies the equation of state

 with constant $c$, as discussed above.

 We are concerned with two-dimensional flows with physical quantities varying along $x$ only.
-More explicitly, density and pressure will depend only on $x$ (i.e. $\rho = \rho(x)$, $p = p(x)$), the velocity $\vec{v}$ will be given by \eqref{eq:velocity field} and the external force density will be given in terms of a driving potential $\Phi(x)$,
+More explicitly, density and pressure will depend only on $x$ [i.e., $\rho = \rho(x)$, $p = p(x)$], the velocity $\vec{v}$ will be given by \eqref{eq:velocity field} and the external force density will be given in terms of a driving potential $\Phi(x)$,

-The external potential is taken to be fixed, which means that it generates a bulk force that is insensitive to back-reaction, as in \cite{visser1998acoustic,barcelo2011analogue}.
+The external potential is taken to be fixed, which means that it is insensitive to backreaction, as in \cite{visser1998acoustic,barcelo2011analogue}.
 Therefore, the discussion of \cite{bilic2022analog} does not apply to the present work (nor to~\cite{de2021analogue}).
 With the assumptions made above, the equations of motion simplify to

 The fluid configuration that implements the results of the previous section can be obtained from Eqs.~\eqref{eq:density}, \eqref{eq:radial intermediate} and \eqref{eq:radial btz}, which determines the background velocity